vtfk/azf-archive/README.md

 ## API

-All calls needs a valid JWT as a Bearer token
+All calls needs a valid Azure Subscription key

 ### ```POST /archive```

 Common endpoint for all calls.

 Required fields:
 - `service`: Which ***SIF service*** to use